lipu-tenpo/liputenpo.org/README.md

 1. Merge into main branch of staging site
 1. Check links and images
 1. Merge into main branch of main site
+1. create an empty nanpa-\<nimi\> directory with an 11tydata file inside `./toki/` (copy from an existing folder and change as necessary)

 ## Add a new *toki*